rambotech/BOG.DropZone/README.md

 *Pickup* :: removes a string payload from the queue and provides it to the calling client.

-*Set Reference* :: creates a key/value pair in the pathway.
+*Set Reference* :: creates a key/value pair in the drop zone.

-*Get Reference* :: returns the refence value for the specified key within the pathway.
+*Get Reference* :: returns the refence value for the specified key within the drop zone.
 Returns an empty string if the key doesn't exist.

 NOTE: The reference key "info" is reserved for internal use.
 When *Get Reference* is called with this key, a json blob of usage and state statistics for the drop zone is the value.

 ### Admin
-*Reset* :: wipes out all pathways, including their payloads and references.
+*Reset* :: wipes out all drop zones, including their payloads and references.

 *Shutdown* :: kills the web server operation.
 It must be retarted from the command line.